How to know if turkey is done without a thermometer

 Common Myths About Turkey Cooking

-<p><img alt=“Common Myths About Turkey Cooking“ src=“/wp-content/uploads/2024/cigar/1960.jpg“/></p>
+<P><img Alt =“Common Myths About Turkey Cooking“ src =“/wp-content/uploads/2024/cigar/1960.jpg“/></P>

 Debunking Popular Misconceptions

 I often hear misconceptions about turkey cooking, such as the belief that if the meat is still slightly pink near the bone, it’s unsafe.
-However, research indicates that it’s more important to observe clear juices and firm texture to determine doneness.
+Jedoch, research indicates that it’s more important to observe clear juices and firm texture to determine doneness.

 Understanding Recommended Cooking Temperatures